iansampson/dissertation/Backlog.md

 ### Should
 - [ ] Slightly extend acknowledgement to mom and Andreas.
-- [ ] Avoid dangling line in Acknowledgement (perhaps fixed by the change above.)
 - [ ] Find out correct date (Sept.
 13 or May 1) for title page, copyright page, and abstract

 ---

 ### Could
-- [ ] change repetitive “as well as” in bio to “a translator *and* a poet
+- [x] change repetitive “as well as” in bio to “a translator *and* a poet
+- [ ] p.
+114 paragraph cut off before block quote
+- [ ] Align pages that begin with single-spaced and double-spaced elements
 - [ ] Put Bénabou in the right order.
 (Requires installing Unicode collation with pandoc.)
 - [ ] Remove double quotes around title on Dedeo (in MLA).
 - [ ] Cite Keats, “The Eve of St. Agnes” from a more reliable source (e.g. Poems & Letters)